 While it may not be possible to eliminate all the stresses in your life, you could seek out ways to manage stress in your daily life.
 Here are some ways that could help you in managing stress.
 Give yourself time to adjust from one change to another.
 For example, try to space out major events such as getting married, changing jobs, and moving houses as much as possible to give yourself some time to manage and adjust to different changes in your life.
 Being more organized and planning in advance can help reduce stress.
 It gives you an overview of the things you need to do and helps you identify the tasks you need to complete to achieve them.
 At work, you could plan your day and a make a to-do list and at home, you could have a calendar to mark out family weekends and activities.

-In health and fitness aspect, you can engage in regular physical activity.
-Not only does regular physical activity keep you physically fit, it also helps to de-stress and improves your mood.
+In the health and fitness aspect, you can engage in regular physical activity.
+Not only does regular physical activity keep you physically fit, but it also helps to de-stress and improves your mood.
 Eating healthy will provide your body with adequate vitamins and minerals to boost your immune system, keeping you strong and healthy.
 A healthy and balanced diet will also ensure that you have sufficient nourishment to sustain your energy throughout the day.

 * Source: Idea Health and Fitness Association